The Daily Pennsylvanian

 The Daily Pennsylvanian, Inc. is the independent student media organization of the University of Pennsylvania.
-The DP, Inc. publishes The Daily Pennsylvanian newspaper, 34th Street Magazine, and Under the Button, as well as five newsletters: The Daily Pennsylvanian, The Weekly Roundup, The Toast, Quaker Nation, and Penn, Unbuttoned.
+The DP, Inc. publishes The Daily Pennsylvanian newspaper, 34th Street magazine, and Under the Button satirical publication, as well as four newsletters: Daybreak, The Toast, Quaker Nation, and Penn, Unbuttoned.

-The Daily Pennsylvanian is published in print once per week when the university is in session, by a staff of more than 300 students.
+The Daily Pennsylvanian is published in print once per week when the university is in session, by a staff of more than 400 students.
 Content is also published online on a daily basis.
 34th Street Magazine, an arts and culture magazine, which is published once a month in print, and Under the Button, a satirical publication, also regularly publish content online.
 The organization operates three principal websites: thedp.com, 34st.com, and underthebutton.com.
 It has received various collegiate journalism awards.

 History

 The Daily Pennsylvanian was founded in 1885 as a successor to the University Magazine, a publication by the Philomathean Society.
 The newspaper has been published daily since 1894, except for a hiatus from May 1943 to November 1945 on account of World War II.
 The DP broke away from the university in 1962 to become an independent publication, incorporating in 1984 to solidify its financial and editorial independence from the university.
 Also in 1962 the previously all-male daily began to accept female students.
-Among the early few women were Mary Selman Hadar, formerly an editor at The Washington Post; Clara Bargellini, today a professor of art at the National Autonomous University of Mexico; and Susan Nagler Perloff, a Philadelphia freelance writer.
+Among the early few women were Mary Selman Hadar, formerly an editor at The Washington Post; Clara Bargellini, today a professor of Mexican art at the National Autonomous University of Mexico; and Susan Nagler Perloff, a Philadelphia freelance writer.
 Today the newspaper's budget is funded primarily through the sale of advertising by professional and student staff.